jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 `sas -helpbrowser SAS -xrm "SAS.webBrowser:'/usr/bin/chromium-browser'" -xrm "SAS.helpBrowser:'/usr/bin/chromium-browser'"`

+To hide extraneous error messages, you can add extra arguments at the end of the above command "> /dev/null 2>&1"

 Here is some code you can add to your .bashrc file.
-Once that becomes part of your environment (by sourcing the file or by logging out and back in again), after loading SAS you can start SAS so that it can open the browser if needed.
+Once that becomes part of your environment (by sourcing the file or by logging out and back in again), after loading SAS you can start SAS via the command "csas" so that it can open the browser if needed.
 Part of its benefit is hiding error messages from the Chromium browser that can be ignored.
 The chromium browser likes to run on a local system with a graphics card, but because it is running in a remote X11 forwarding environment, and can’t find a graphics card, it will generate those warning messages.
+Of course if you have problems with the browser, you need to consider trying to see its error messages in case there are new and relevant ones.

 ```Shell
 # SAS routines for __interactive__ sessions where plotting is involved